Todd Webb: New York City years

-1955-1956, walking across America
+1955–1956, walking across America

 In 1955, he was awarded a Guggenheim Fellowship to photographically record pioneer trails of early settlers of the western United States.
 During that year he walked from New York City to San Francisco.

-1957-58, United Nations and Africa
+1957–1958, United Nations and Africa

 Webb was hired in 1957 by the United Nations to photograph its General Assembly.
 He won a contract to photograph Sub–Saharan Africa in 1958.
 Over the course of six months, he photographed extensively in Ghana, Sudan, Togo, Somalia, Tanzania, and Ethiopia.
-These rich color images were published in 2021 as a book to compliment the exhibition at the Minneapolis Institute of Art titled Todd Webb in Africa, Outside the Frame.
+These rich color images were published in 2021 as a book to complement the exhibition at the Minneapolis Institute of Art titled Todd Webb in Africa, Outside the Frame.

 O'Keeffe years

 The Webbs moved to Santa Fe in New Mexico around 1961.
 Webb's photos of his friend Georgia O'Keeffe suggested not only a "loner, severe figure and self-made person" but that there was an "intense connection" between Webb and O'Keeffe.
 While O'Keeffe was known to have a "prickly personality", Webb's photographs portray her with a kind of "quietness and calm" suggesting a relaxed friendship, and revealing new contours of O'Keeffe's character.
 Webb's landscape photographs as well as photos of the artist walking among the sagebrush bring O'Keeffe to life "even in pictures where she doesn't appear", according to Chicago Tribune art critic Abigail Foerstner.
 His photos suggest an "ageless spirit" which was "weathered and indomitable" like desert rock formations.
 These photos were done using matte finish paper and appear in a book entitled Georgia O'Keeffe: The Artist's Landscape.